mhurd/kubernetes/README.md

 sudo usermod -aG docker pi
 ```
 ## Basic networking set-up
-We're using a private network with all pis connected using eth0 via the switch and one master node connected to the main network via WiFi.
+We're using a private network with all Pis connected using eth0 via the switch and one master node connected to the main network via WiFi.

 ### Set up the master node as a DHCP server
 First set up a static IP address for the cluster's internal network on the master node.
 Edit */etc/network/interfaces.d/eth0*: